 Theory, change and growth: the story of the Impact Playbook

-This webinar, organised by the Europeana Impact Community, will look at the history and future of the Europeana Impact Playbook.
+This webinar, organised by the Europeana Impact Community, looked at the history and future of the Europeana Impact Playbook.
+Read our summary of the event and watch the recording using the link below.

 Two people sat with binoculars overlooking a lake